MehediKhokon/expense-tracker/README.md

 # Expense Tracker
-*A react app for demonstrating the incomes and expenses earning*. :smile:
+*A react app for demonstrating the calculation of incomes and expenses*. :smile:

 #### Dependency list
 - React